owenthereal/blog/posts/go/_posts/2013-11-27-writing-build-tasks-in-go-with-gotask.markdown

 }
 {% endhighlight %}

-Running `gotask -h` to display all the tasks:
+Running `gotask -h` will display all the tasks:

 {% highlight text %}
 $ gotask -h